Code-Institute-Submissions/meltaylor78-holiday_planner/README.md

 - - - -

 ## <ins>Deployment</ins>
-The project was developed using GitHub as the repository and I chose to deploy the live project on GitHub Pages, The live site can be accessed at https://meltaylor78.github.io/holiday_planner/
+The project was developed using GitHub as the repository and I choose to deploy the live project on GitHub Pages, The live site can be accessed at https://meltaylor78.github.io/holiday_planner/

 **Important Note**
-The main data for the locations and data that drives the interactive map are contain in the location.js file.
+The main data for the locations and data that drives the interactive map are contained in the location.js file.
 This file drives the menus for the map.
-Ensure this file remains correctlyt linked if you deploy the site or make a local copy of the repo.
+Ensure this file remains correctly linked if you deploy the site or make a local copy of the repo.

 **To complete the deployment;**
 - From the Github repository